Android Central Verdict

 Sometimes, it isn't able to determine the workout, so it just lists it as "Other," but this can always be edited.
-And for the workouts it can't really detect, I can manually input a strength training session, and it will fill the information is based on my movement and heart rate.
-There's also Google Fit integration, so it can automatically sync activity to and from my smartwatch and other devices.
+And for the workouts it can't really detect, I can manually input a strength training session, and it will fill in the information based on my movement and heart rate.
+There's also Google Fit and Health Connect integration, so it can automatically sync activity to and from my smartwatch and other devices.
 This is particularly handy so that the Oura Ring can take into account the workouts tracked with my smartwatch as it measures my readiness and activity scores.

 Besides all the activity tracking features stuffed into the ring, I'm thoroughly impressed with the battery life.
-Oura says it should last from four to seven days, and in my use, I manage to get in a full week before needing to charge it.
+Oura says it should last from four to seven days, and in my use, I consistently in six days to a full week before needing to charge it.
 And I rarely take the thing off, so it's tracking pretty much all the time.

 Yet despite the impressive battery life, when it comes time for charging, it takes about as long to get the Oura Ring topped up.
 That might be a bit of an exaggeration, but you won't find any kind of fast charging tech here.
 When the ring finally hit 4%, for example, it took nearly two hours to get it back to 100%.
 Fortunately, that works if you take some rest time, as the ring might suggest from time to time, but it could still be quicker.

-As mentioned before, the Oura Ring Gen 3 has an impressively discreet design that I love.
+As mentioned before, the Oura Ring (Gen 3) has an impressively discreet design that I love.
 However, that design can work against it, too.
 As someone who does a lot of weightlifting, wearing the Oura Ring can often get in the way.
-It's not necessarily with every workout that I notice it, but it's present when benching or doing curls.
-Thanks to its titanium build, it's a tough ring, but after even one set, I'll notice a few scuffs that eventually turn into scratches.
+It's not necessarily with every workout that I notice it, but the ring makes its presence known when benching or doing curls.
+It's a tough ring, thanks to its titanium build, but after even one set, I'll notice a few scuffs that eventually turn into scratches.
 This isn't too noticeable at first glance, but the more you wear it, the more scuffed up it looks.

 As an activity tracking device, it shouldn't get in the way when I'm doing activities, but weightlifters should be wary about wearing rings during workouts anyways.
-I wear gloves, which helps, but it's not a perfect solution.
+Wearing gloves may help, but it's not a perfect solution.
 Regardless, you may want to think twice about wearing the Oura Ring if you do a lot of weightlifting.

 It's also worth noting that there doesn't seem to be a way to easily locate the ring since the device lacks GPS.
 If it still has a charge, you can use a Bluetooth tracker app to try and locate it.
-However, if you are prone to losing stuff, you could find yourself out of a pretty expensive tracker.
+However, if you are prone to losing stuff, you could find yourself out of a pretty expensive tracker if the battery dies.

 If you're looking for something with a little more oomph, you're probably looking for a fitness tracker.
 And no one makes them better than Fitbit.
-The latest Fitbit Charge 5 is an impressive little tracker that includes a color display.
+The Fitbit Charge 5 is an impressive little tracker that includes a color display.
 Plus, you get automatic workout detection, an ECG sensor, and tons more, thanks to the Fitbit Premium membership.
 Of course, there is the ever-persistent problem with syncing issues that often occur with Fitbit devices, particularly the Charge 5.

 The Amazon Halo band might be a good alternative if you're a fan of not having a screen to distract you.
-It's a comfortable band that comes in different colors, and has plenty of basic health tracking features, plus some added features if you throw down for the subscription.
+It's a comfortable band that comes in different colors and has plenty of basic health tracking features, plus some added features if you throw down a few bucks for the subscription.
 However, some features, like the Tone and Body Composition, can be a little intrusive and definitely run the battery down much faster.